h2non/rocky/README.md

 ### rocky.MiddlewarePool

 Middleware pool abstraction layer used internally by `rocky`.
-See the [code](https://github.com/h2non/rocky/blob/master/lib/mwpool.js) for API docs.
+See the [midware-pool](https://github.com/h2non/midware-pool) package for details.

 ### rocky.VERSION